We display information about Victoria’s air quality on EPA AirWatch.

-Alphington: Monitoring for PM10 is offline due to routine maintenance and no PM10 data is being collected at this site.
-EPA expects data to become available on the website from 5pm, 06/06/2023.
+Macleod: Air Monitoring Station is offline due to routine maintenance and data is not being collected at this site.
+EPA expects data to become available on the website from 5pm, 22/09/2023.
 The air quality forecast for Melbourne is expected to be GOOD.
-(5th June 2023)
+(19 September 2023)

-Spotswood: Monitoring for PM2.5 is offline due to technical difficulties and PM2.5 data is not being collected at this station.
+Brooklyn: Monitoring for visibility is offline due to technical difficulties and visibility data is not being collected at this site.
 EPA technicians are working to fix the problem.
-(1st June 2023)
+(07 July 2023)

 Are you a developer looking to connect to our application program interface (API)?